Quantum Mechanics in Terms of Realism

 Thus the probability that the $g$ packets represent $n$ quanta is

-This formula was already obtained by Mandel$^{(263)}$ in a related context.
+This formula was already obtained by Mandel \cite{Man59} in a related context.

 Next we evaluate the probability $B(m;n)$ that if $n$ quanta are present $m$ are counted.
-Here we take advantage of the fact that this probability is indepen dent of how these quanta are represented by the different wavepackets.
+Here we take advantage of the fact that this probability is independent of how these quanta are represented by the different wavepackets.
 This is seen in the following way: assume that all the $n$ quanta are from one and the same wavepacket.
-Then the probability of $m$ counts is given by the bi nominal distribution (82).
-Next assume that the quanta are from two wave packets, one with $n_{1}$ and one with $n_{2}=n- n_{1}$ quanta.
+Then the probability of $m$ counts is given by the binominal distribution (5.27).
+Next assume that the quanta are from two wavepackets, one with $n_{1}$ and one with $n_{2}=n- n_{1}$ quanta.
 The probability of $m$ counts would then be